UniToDSTGruppoClima/CoRain/README.md

 The text file has to be formatted in five TAB-separated columns.
 The first row of the file has to contain the headers (column names) and the first three columns have to contain the year, the month and the day of the series.
 Column four is the candidate rain serie and column five is the reference rain serie.
 Missing values must be marked as NA.
 It is very important to start the file from the first of January (of any year) and end it at the 31st of December (of any year) with at least 5 years of data.
 See the attached files called exampleX.txt

 # OUTPUT
-0_statistics_input_file.csv - Important statistics on input file and cleaned input file 1_cleaned_input_file.txt - The file that is really used as input 2_can_Pidro_daily_availability.csv - Number of days of available data on candidate serie 2_can_Pidro_monthly_rain.csv - Total amount of rain by month on candidate serie 2_ref_Parpa_daily_availability.csv - Number of days of available data on reference serie 2_ref_Parpa_monthly_rain.csv - Total amount of rain by month on reference serie 3_can_Pidro_day_month_rain.png - Plot of daily and monthly data on candidate serie 3_ref_Parpa_day_month_rain.png - Plot of daily and monthly data on reference serie 4_statistics_between_daily_series.csv - RMSE, T, KS, Wilcox, Kruskal and Spearman between the two daily series 5_total_precipit_plot_with_15_5.png - Scatter plot of daily events 6_percentage_relative_error.csv - Percentage of relative errors grouped by month (filtered optional) 7_percentage_relative_error_boxplot.png - Box plot of previous data (filtered optional) 8_percentage_relative_error_trend.png - Trend of previous data (filtered optional) 8_stats_percentage_relative_error_trend.csv - Statistics on trend (filtered optional) 9_events_R99.png - Scatter plot of R99 precipitation 9_events_R95.png - Scatter plot of R95 precipitation 9_events_heavy.png - Scatter plot of heavy precipitation 9_events_mean.png - Scatter plot of mean precipitation 9_events_weak.png - Scatter plot of weak precipitation 10_class_event_and_RMSE.csv - Summary of information on classes
+0_statistics_input_file.csv - Important statistics on input file and cleaned input file.
+1_cleaned_input_file.txt - The file that is really used as input.
+2_can_Pidro_daily_availability.csv - Number of days of available data on candidate serie.
+2_can_Pidro_monthly_rain.csv - Total amount of rain by month on candidate serie.
+2_ref_Parpa_daily_availability.csv - Number of days of available data on reference serie.
+2_ref_Parpa_monthly_rain.csv - Total amount of rain by month on reference serie.
+3_can_Pidro_day_month_rain.png - Plot of daily and monthly data on candidate serie.
+3_ref_Parpa_day_month_rain.png - Plot of daily and monthly data on reference serie.
+4_statistics_between_daily_series.csv - RMSE, T, KS, Wilcox, Kruskal and Spearman between the two daily series.
+5_total_precipit_plot_with_15_5.png - Scatter plot of daily events.
+6_percentage_relative_error.csv - Percentage of relative errors grouped by month (filtered optional).
+7_percentage_relative_error_boxplot.png - Box plot of previous data (filtered optional).
+8_percentage_relative_error_trend.png - Trend of previous data (filtered optional).
+8_stats_percentage_relative_error_trend.csv - Statistics on trend (filtered optional).
+9_events_R99.png - Scatter plot of R99 precipitation.
+9_events_R95.png - Scatter plot of R95 precipitation.
+9_events_heavy.png - Scatter plot of heavy precipitation.
+9_events_mean.png - Scatter plot of mean precipitation.
+9_events_weak.png - Scatter plot of weak precipitation.
+10_class_event_and_RMSE.csv - Summary of information on classes.

 Following R-packages have to be installed: "class", "zoo", "hydroGOF", "xts", "hydroTSM", "zyp", "Kendall"